peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public System.Decimal ToDecimal();

-Converts this value to a `decimal
+Converts this value to a `decimal`  under the Common Language Infrastructure (see[
-      ` under the Common Language Infrastructure (see[ &#x22;Forms of numbers&#x22;
+         &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md)), using the half-even rounding mode.

 <b>Return Value:</b>

-A `decimal
-      ` under the Common Language Infrastructure (usually a .NET Framework ecimal).
+A `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="ToDouble"></a>
 ### ToDouble